MastekRZ/demand_forecasting_app/README.md

 ## Solution Overview
 Our AI-Powered Demand Forecasting application provides a sophisticated, data-driven approach to predicting daily sales at the SKU and store level.
 By analyzing historical transaction data and applying advanced machine learning techniques, the system generates accurate forecasts.

+### Key Features
+  - **Advanced Demand Forecasting**: Leverage machine learning to predict future inventory needs
+  - **Historical Analysis**: Understand past trends and patterns
+  - **Store-wise Insights**: Get detailed analysis for each store location
+  - **SKU-level Predictions**: Granular predictions for each product
+  - **Interactive Visualizations**: Visual insights for better decision making

+### How it Works
+  1. We analyze your historical sales data
+  2. Our ML model learns patterns in your data
+  3. Generate accurate predictions for future demand
+  4. Provide actionable insights for inventory management

 ### Scope
 This application addresses the fundamental challenges of inventory optimization in Retail environments by:
 1. Generating daily sales predictions for individual SKUs at specific Store locations